philnash/ruby-whatsapp-bots/README.md

 # WhatsApp Bots built in Ruby

 This is a repo of WhatsApp bots built in Ruby using the [Twilio API for WhatsApp](https://www.twilio.com/docs/sms/whatsapp/api).

+## Available bots

-There is one bot so far, a Sinatra application that can return facts and pictures about dogs and cats.
+There is one bot so far:

+* [Keyword bot](keywords/README.md): a Sinatra application that can return facts and pictures about dogs and cats based on the keywords you send to it

 ## How to build a bot

 See the blog post [Build a WhatsApp chatbot with Ruby, Sinatra and Twilio](https://www.twilio.com/blog/speech-recognition-browser-web-speech-api) to see how to get started with building bots.

-## Running the bot
+## Running the bots

-You will need the following to run this bot:
+You will need the following to run the bots in this repo:

 * [Ruby](https://www.ruby-lang.org/en/downloads/) and [Bundler](https://bundler.io/) installed
 * [ngrok](https://ngrok.com/) so we can [expose our local webhook endpoints to the world in style](https://www.twilio.com/blog/2015/09/6-awesome-reasons-to-use-ngrok-when-testing-webhooks.html)